7 Awesome Metroid Games You Need to Play

 - Metroid Prime 2: Echoes (Gamecube, Wii).
 This game takes everything that was great about Metroid Prime and makes it even more challenging.
 Seriously, this is a tough game.
 The overall challenge is the primary reason it did not make it in this list with the others.
 Even though it is a phenomenal entry within the series, there are moments when the game seems completely unfair.
 Hardcore gamers take note, beating this game without a walkthrough will result in serious bragging rights.

-- Metroid: Zero Mission (Game boy is a re-creation of the NES original, and is a great way to experience Samus's first adventure without resorting to the ultimate frustration of 8-bit ideologies.
+- Metroid: Zero Mission (Game boy Advance).
+This game is a re-creation of the NES original, and is a great way to experience Samus's first adventure without resorting to the ultimate frustration of 8-bit ideologies.
 It did not make the list because it isn't as polished as Metroid Fusion, and may be a bit too easy for hardcore Metroid enthusiasts.
 That said, it's a great game, and a giving it a try will likely lead towards a positive experience.

 Also by this Author